1973 oil crisis: Impact on Western Europe

 The embargo was not uniform across Western Europe.
-In 1969, France devalued the franc.
-The devalued franc made exports more expensive for French consumers, which encouraged them to buy French, while making French more cheaper abroad.
-France was entirely dependent upon imported oil (through French companies continued to lease the oil concessions in Algeria until 1971).
-The low price of oil internationally compensated to a certain extent for the higher price of oil caused by the devaluation.
-The devalued franc ensured that the dramatic price increases caused by the "oil shock" hit the French economy especially hard in 1973.
-The UK, Germany, Italy, Switzerland and Norway banned flying, driving and boating on Sundays.
-Sweden rationed gasoline and heating oil.
-The Netherlands imposed prison sentences for those who used more than their ration of electricity.

 Of the nine members of the European Economic Community (EEC), the Netherlands faced a complete embargo.
 By contrast Britain and France received almost uninterrupted supplies.
 That was their reward for refusing to allow the US to use their airfields and stopping arms and supplies to both the Arabs and the Israelis.
 The other six EEC nations faced partial cutbacks.
 The UK had traditionally been an ally of Israel, and Harold Wilson's government supported the Israelis during the Six-Day War.
 His successor, Ted Heath, reversed this policy in 1970, calling for Israel to withdraw to its pre-1967 borders.

+In 1969, France devalued the franc.
+The devalued franc made imports more expensive for French consumers, which encouraged them to buy French products, while making French products cheaper abroad.
+France was entirely dependent upon imported oil, through French companies continued to lease the oil concessions in Algeria until 1971.
+The low price of oil internationally compensated to a certain extent for the higher price of oil caused by the devaluation.
+The devalued franc ensured that the dramatic price increases caused by the oil shock hit the French economy especially hard in 1973.

+The UK, Germany, Italy, Switzerland and Norway banned flying, driving and boating on Sundays.
+Sweden rationed gasoline and heating oil.
+The Netherlands imposed prison sentences for those who used more than their ration of electricity.